dart-lang/site-www/src/_guides/language/language-tour.md

 try {
   version = await lookUpVersion();
 } catch (e) {
-  // React to inability to look up the version
+  // React to the inability to look up the version
 }
 ```